 Our planner tabs are designed to *peek* out much like a tab top so that you can see and easily jump to your place in your planner.
 It’s functional AND cute!
 Here is a little preview of how it will look with your planner closed.

 Here is how our DIY planner tabs look like inside the planner!
-I love this cute little pink camera!
+It compliments our Valentines Day Sticker Kit nicely!
+I just love this cute little pink camera!

-Okay, now I’m going to show you my method for making DIY planner tabs for your planner that will withstand the test of time.
+Okay, now I’m going to show you a few of my methods for making DIY planner tabs for your planner that will withstand the test of time.
 Let’s start with the supply list.
 I’ve hyperlinked to everything I’m using to make for easy shopping.

 Note: All these items can be found on Amazon and have free shipping with Amazon Prime.
 If you’re not a Prime member you can sign up for a FREE 30 day trial HERE and take advantage of FREE shipping for 30 days!

 |How To Make DIY Planner Tabs 3 Ways|

 First…you can add your own tabs to any cute paper you find (think scrapbook paper section of your local craft store) using a Memory Keepers Tab punch.
 This tab punch ONLY MAKES THE TAB PART….NOT THE TAB+DIVIDER.

 Once the tab is punched out you will fold it in half and then unfold it again.
 Use a glue stick to add some glue to the back side of the tab.
 Then affix the tab to whatever you want to use for the actual divider page.
 This is a great tool if you want to use contrasting patterns or colors for your tabs and divider paper.
 Check out the example below: